13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss - Anagen Effluvium

-Treatments to help in the regrowth of hair include a topical minoxidil solution and scalp cooling during chemotherapy.
+Common treatments to help in the regrowth of hair include a topical minoxidil solution and scalp cooling during chemotherapy.
+It is important to note that hair shedding stops 3-6 months after chemotherapy has stopped.
+A change in the color and texture of new hair may occur.

 • Hair Shedding During Hair Growth Stage